ekkiiiii/itsnothing/README.md

 4. Edit, then: deploy

-  hugo build and push docs
+  'hugo' to build, then push docs